Bridge over Troubled Water (song): Dami Im version

 Dami Im covered this song during the Family Heroes-themed sixth live show of the fifth season of Australian X Factor on September 29, 2013.
 Im's performance of the song debuted at number 15 on the Australian Singles Chart.
 Im later released a version of the song on her self-titled album, which debuted at number 1 in Australia, and was certified Platinum.

 Artists for Grenfell Tower charity single

 To raise money for the families of the victims of the Grenfell Tower fire in June 2017 and for The London Community Foundation, Simon Cowell arranged the recording and release of a charity single on June 21, 2017.
 London-born grime artist Stormzy featured prominently, having written a fresh 16-line intro to the song which specifically referenced the tragedy.
-The recording reached number one on the UK Singles Chart on June 23, 2017, and was certified gold by the BPI on January 31, 2020.
+The recording reached number one on the UK Singles Chart on June 23, 2017 after just two days of availability, and was certified gold by the BPI on January 31, 2020.
 The artists were awarded with the Power of Music Award at the 2017 MTV Europe Music Awards.